 NCERT Solutions for Class 8 Social Science Civics Chapter 2 Understanding Secularism contain solutions to the exercises given in the Civics book Social and Political Life.
 These answers have been explained in a manner that you will easily understand all the concepts and get your doubts cleared without even seeking anyone’s assistance.
-You can read and download all the questions and answers in PDF format.

-Class 8 Civics Understanding Secularism Ncert Textbook Questions and Answers
+Class 8 Civics Understanding Secularism NCERT Textbook Questions and Answers

 Question 1: List the different types of religious practice that you find in your neighbourhood.
 This could be different forms of prayer, worship of different gods, sacred sites, different kinds of religious music and singing etc. Does this indicate freedom of religious practice?